leangjia/blender_docs/trunk/blender_docs/manual/physics/fluid/type/effector.rst

             Todo.

 Is Planar
-   Tells the fluid solver that the effector object is either a single dimension i.e. a plane or the mesh is :term:`non-manifold`.
+   Defines the effector as either a single dimension object i.e. a plane or the mesh is :term:`non-manifold`.
    This ensures that the fluid simulator will give the most accurate results for these types of meshes.
 Surface Thickness
    Todo.